timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app-authentication.md

 ## Passwords

-If for some reason your user does not want to use a 3rd party login, or you aren't permitted to offer them in your app (for instance internal apps), you'll need to securely manage your user's passwords.
+If for some reason your user does not want to use a third party login, or you aren't permitted to offer them in your app (for instance internal, non-internet facing apps), you'll need to securely manage your user's passwords.

 ### Requirements

-There is a lot of discussion, and argument over password best practices, and I highly recommend doing your own research, and getting a good understanding of the implications of some of these decisions.
+There is a lot of discussion, and argument over password best practices, and I highly recommend doing your own research, and getting a good understanding of the implications of some of these decisions before starting.
 Once again, the best option is to *not to manage passwords at all*.
 That being said, here is a short list of best practices I try to meet when setting my password requirements.

 1. Longer passwords are better than complex passwords
-	* Skip doing any complexity checks, or requiring a minimum level of entropy, or at least one number, or special symbol, etc
+	* Skip doing any complexity checks, or requiring a minimum level of entropy, or at least one number, special symbols, etc
 	* Minimum password length should be 10, or even better 12 (as of 2016).
 	* No max length (more on handling that later)
 2. Password should not be on the top 1,000 (or more) most common passwords list